This Instragam-Famous Chef Will Make You Want to Throw a Dinner Party

 How do you thank people for a gift?

 I’m a big fan of thank-you notes.
 I like to generally do an email and then send something in the mail.
-I don’t have personalized stationary, but I did get some nice paper from McNally Jackson with matching envelopes, and it makes me feel really classy.
+I don’t have personalized stationery, but I did get some nice paper from McNally Jackson with matching envelopes, and it makes me feel really classy.

 Color or no color on your nails?